Wednesday, 24 August 2011

 "Won't it be inauspicious to have your picture there while living?
 It is only dead persons' pictures that are put there?", they worried.

 I looked at it differently.
-"How many of us get a chance to see our pictures as dead?
+"How many of us get a chance to see our own pictures as dead?
 How many of us get to see our pictures displayed in a cemetery?
 No one.
 So if I have this opportunity, I don't want to miss it."

 Virginia had a special technique for taking pictures, so that it looked as if the person was coming out of darkness.
 She took pictures both with persons' eyes open and with eyes closed.
 "I won't take off my glasses", was my only condition.
 I know that dead don't need eye glasses, but what fun is to play dead, when no one recognises your picture because you are without your glasses?